 Studies were conducted in the 1980's to image the magma body using seismic data from distant earthquakes and other geophysical data.
 These studies have limited resolution, and some of the interpretations are controversial.
 The magma body, if correctly modeled, is mostly in the Earth's crust.
 It is thought that basaltic intrusions have intruded the crust, melting the host rock and forming a silicic magma chamber more than 7 km below the earth's surface.
 Steam wells have encountered granitic material at depths of 1 to 4 km, and at the surface volcanic rocks form Cobb Mountain on the eastern edge of the field.
 However, all these igneous rocks have been dated at over 1 million years old, and are therefore too old to be the heat source for the active geothermal system at The Geysers.
 Volcanic rocks as young as 10,000 years are found further north in the Clear Lake region, and scientists believe that similarly young intrusive rocks underlie The Geysers as well, but much deeper than the deepest steam wells.
 All of the earthquakes at The Geysers locate at depths above 6 km and above the presumed magma body.

 At this time, there is no evidence that magmatic pressures are involved in generating earthquakes.
 Our main methods for detecting volcanic unrest are seismic and geodetic.
-The Geysers field is densely monitored by seismic instrumentation operated by both Calpine Corporation and the USGS, and both data streams are integrated in real time into the near real-time earthquake map.
+The Geysers field is densely monitored by seismic instrumentation operated by both Calpine Corporation and the USGS, and both data streams are integrated in real time into the latest earthquakes map.
 The seismic instrumentation would record signs of volcanic unrest such as harmonic tremor or long-period quakes, and scientists would quickly recognize any deepening of quakes.
 The USGS, UC Berkeley, and the NSF Plate Boundary Observatory also operate regional GPS networks that could be densified should the situation warrant.